pynetscript/FromZeroToHero/README.md

 Script output:          IOS command output
 ```

-# Notes
+# Note

-This isn't the best python script out there.
+This isn't the best python script out there :)

 # Prerequisites